-At the time of writing there are several significant strands of work underway across the public sector to streamline and improve the process for both data controllers and researchers, in Scotland and across the UK.
+At the time of writing there are several significant streams of work underway across the public sector to streamline and improve the process for both data controllers and researchers.
 These workstrands are likely to mean that some information in this guide will become out of date.
-However, the underlying structures are likely to remain broadly the same until at least 2021.
+However, the underlying structures are likely to remain the same until at least summer 2021.

 Administrative data is data collected in everyday life - i.e. not for research purposes.
 Data of this kind may include hospitalisation records and educational attainment records, for example.
-Due to the nature of administrative data, there are some things a researcher should keep in mind throughout the process of data linkage:
+Due to the nature of administrative data, there are some things a researcher should keep in mind throughout the process of data linkage.

 - 1. Administrative data is not captured or collected primarily for research purposes, so the data may be incomplete, or used and collected in a form not ideal for research.
 Specifically, data is unlikely to be clean, and metadata is often unavailable. - 2.
-Data providers (often within public sector bodies or government departments or agencies) are not necessarily used to sharing their data for research, and they have no obligation to share with researchers.
-Therefore much of the system currently operates via those who are supporting researchers alongside their main responsibilities.

-Data providers may or may not be able to engage with a researcher's project for a range of reasons, and may not always have:

-- O A team available to support researchers - A clear process for sharing data - O Knowledge of the research process or academic research methodology - A full understanding of what exactly happens to their data before researchers can access it
+Data providers are not necessarily used to sharing their data for research, and they have no obligation to share with researchers.
+Therefore much of the system is built on people who are supporting researchers alongside their main responsibilities.
+Data providers may be able to engage with a researcher's project for a range of reasons, and may not have: - A team available to support researchers - o A clear process for sharing data - o Knowledge of the research process or research methodology - A full understanding of what exactly happens to their data before researchers can access it

-A positive attitude and willingness to support and accommodate data providers' requirements will go a long way.
+A positive attitude and willingness to support and accommodate data provider's requirements will go a long way.